KRM7/gapp/docs/miscellaneous.md

 These comparisons are not done as exact comparisons, but instead use an absolute and a relative tolerance value.
-The actual tolerance used for a comparison will be the greater of the two tolerances.
-The values used for these can be found using the `math::Tolerances::abs()` and `math::Tolerances::rel()` functions.
+The actual tolerance used for a comparison will be the greater of these two tolerances.
+The values used for them can be found using the `math::Tolerances::abs()` and `math::Tolerances::rel()` functions.

 ```cpp